 9. How is my payment protected?

 Responsible Travel are ABTA members and your money is secure when you book through us.
-In the highly unlikely event that either ourselves or one of our holiday providers fail, resulting in you not being able to travel, you will be fully refunded.
+Most of our partners also have their own bonding which means your money is safe In the unlikely event that they fail resulting in you not being able to travel.
+If this happens you will be fully refunded.
 In addition, we are here to help if you are unsatisfied with your holiday.
-When you book your holiday through us you pay our supplier - the holiday company or accommodation provider - directly and your contract is with them.
-We still protect you and cover both our failure and that of our suppliers - read more details about our Responsible Travel Guarantee and not too much small print.
+When you book your holiday through us you pay our partner - the holiday company - directly and your contract is with them.
 If Responsible Travel should fail then ABTA will step in to make sure you are fully protected.
-We really don't think you'll need this but the cover is reassuring.

 10. If the company states that a percentage of the volunteer's fee is donated to a particular cause, ask for details including the description of the cause and how much.Its common for volunteer holidays to donate a percentage of your payment to help projects it is associated with, and likely the one that you will be taking part in.
 Any reputable company should be able to explain exactly where your money is going, how large the percentage is, and how that money is likely to be used, such as purchasing supplies, land or paying permanent staff.
 If the company is unable or unwilling to provide that information then its worth looking a little deeper.